 Figure on a time line of one year.
 That’s right, one year.
 Maybe more.

-We’re approaching mid-August.
-It may be tempting to think that you could order a new stationary generator and swap it in before the end of this year’s fire season.
-Maybe you had set a goal to have a new generator in place before the end of 2019.
+We’re approaching mid-January.
+It may be tempting to think that you could order a new stationary generator and swap it in before the start of this year’s fire season.
+Maybe you had set a goal to have a new generator in place before the end 2021.
 Well, that’s not likely to happen.
-In fact, getting it installed before NEXT fall will take immediate action.
+In fact, getting it installed before next winter will take immediate action.
 Here’s why.

 New Generator Timeline for Commercial Application